 The UK’s constantly changeable climate means it’s either wet or will be wet soon.
 While most of us can’t afford multiple sets of gear for every possible situation, some options are good all year round and in any conditions, while others may struggle.
-We have a look if leathers are waterproof and how you can make them a little bit more water-resistant.
+We have a look at if leathers are waterproof and how you can make them a little bit more water-resistant.

-So are motorcycle leathers waterproof?
+Are motorcycle leathers waterproof?

 There is quite a lot of information on this, and while some people say yes leathers are, and others say that they are not.
 I’ve worn leathers in the rain multiple times and on some occasions, I got soaked to the core whilst on others I’ve stayed bone dry.
 This is all circumstantial and depends on a number of factors.
 A perforated race-style suit designed to allow airflow through to keep the wearer cool will also allow moisture through, and quite often the stretch panels around body joints will get pretty sodden quickly.
 With that in mind, just a standard leather style jacked with no holes may still do a good job of keeping moisture out.